batanoffs/e-books/README.md

 | Handling requests   | `Axios`                                                                       |
 | Tools               | `Git`, `Vite`, `ESLint`, `Prettier`, `Yarn`, `Nodemon`                        |

-## 🎬 Usage
+## 🎬 App Usage

 Here are some examples of how to use this project:

 1. Register and login as user or admin
 2. Browse products in the Catalog page - also filtering and sorting are available for the users
 3. Add items to the Cart.
 The cart page is for authenticated users only.
 There are options to remove items, change the quantity and checkout.
 4. Add items to the Wishlist.
 In the page, there are options to remove items or add them to the cart.
 5. Check each product details in the Details Page where only authenticated users can add comments or see the button for add to wishlist.
 6. Finally checkout your items in the Checkout page which is for authenticated users.
 It shows all the info about the order with the total price and options for delivery methods, forms for contact info and payment button that redirects the user to the payment gateway - stripe.